 Statement of Intent 2021 -2022:

 A place where our children, adults and community can grow and thrive rooted in

 At Stanhope Barrington C of E Primary school, our Christian Vision is embedded in KFC (Kindness, Fellowship & Confidence) and our values are underpinned in everything that we do across the whole curriculum.

 Religious Education plays a significant role in the development of children’s spiritual, social, moral and cultural development.
-We intend to develop respect and open-mindedness towards others with different beliefs and none and to encourage children to develop a sense of their own identify and belonging through self-awareness and reflection.
+We develop respect and open-mindedness towards others with different beliefs and none and to encourage children to develop a sense of their own identify and belonging through self-awareness and reflection.

-We aim to engage our children in enquiry-based lessons which are of a high quality and allow them to explore and understand biblical text, to understand the impact on Christians and to make connections to their own lives today.
+We engage our children in enquiry-based lessons which are of a high quality and allow them to explore and understand biblical text, to understand the impact on Christians and to make connections to their own lives today.

 We promote strong links with both St Thomas’ Church and the Stanhope Methodist Church.
 Our children regularly visit our local places of worship for religious festivals and celebrations and also use them as a learning environment such as for maths and literacy lessons.
 Children are given time to reflect and engage in Collective Worship, which supports the children’s understanding of the Christian religion and the strong values it promotes.
 Music plays a key role in our times of collective worship and allows the children to engage and enjoy songs.

 At Stanhope we provide a wide curriculum which allows our children to embrace the diverse global community in which they live.
 RE teaches children to have respect for themselves, show empathy, generosity and compassion towards others.